RoboMaster-Club/Onboarding-Project-2/readme.md

 In order to complete this project you will need to download the following software:

 - CubeMX - Used to configure STM32 microcontrollers and generate initialization code.
 Download the appropriate version from [here](https://www.st.com/en/development-tools/stm32cubemx.html#st-get-software).
 It may ask you to create an ST account, so just use your school email.

-  You will also need the same [tools used in the last project](https://github.com/RoboMaster-Club/Onboarding-Project-1?tab=readme-ov-file#part-1-download-tools).
+- You will also need all of same [tools used in the last project](https://github.com/RoboMaster-Club/Onboarding-Project-1?tab=readme-ov-file#part-1-download-tools).

-  Clone the repository using the following command in your terminal:
+- Clone the repository using the following command in your terminal:

 ```
 git clone https://github.com/RoboMaster-Club/Onboarding-Project-2.git